iwantmyname/blog/preview/2014-08-05-create-a-self-hosted-wordpress-site-with-iwantmyname-and-bluehost.markdown

 ![Bluehost NS]({{ site.images_url }}/2014-08-05-bluehost-ns.png)

 Now that you're setup on the iwantmyname end, head over to [Bluehost](https://www.bluehost.com/track/iwantmyname/) to get your hosting space.
-From there, you'll have access the [Bluehost admin page](https://my.bluehost.com/cgi/home#main), which will let you easily install Wordpress with your custom domain name.
+From there, you'll have access the [Bluehost admin page](https://my.bluehost.com/cgi/home#main), which will let you easily install WordPress with your custom domain name.
 And that's it!

 If you need any additional help with the domain side of the equation, be sure to [let us know](https://iwantmyname.com/support).
 Otherwise, the team at Bluehost should be able to answer any hosting-related questions.